About the Club

 The American Club is subject to regulation by the New York State Financial Services Department, widely recognized to be the most demanding licensing authority in the United States.
 It requires detailed reporting, exceptional transparency and robust security.
 In addition to providing quarterly statements to New York State regulators in accordance with their statutory demands, the Club also publishes an annual report in accordance with Generally Accepted Accounting Principles (GAAP) providing for easy comparison with other Group clubs.

-As of early 2015, the American Club continues to build upon the traditions of its long history.
-Its total tonnage stands at some 15 million gross tons for P&I risks and at about 10 million gross tons for FD&D, with gross premium income of some $95 million.
-The Club's statutory free reserves are about $65 million – its funds under investment having grown exponentially in recent years – and its claims costs have been in decline in recent years.
+As of mid-2017, the American Club continues to build upon the traditions of its long history.
+Its total tonnage stands at over 17 million gross tons for P&I risks and at about 11 million gross tons for FD&D, with gross premium income of some $85 million.
+The Club's statutory free reserves are about $73 million – its funds under investment having grown substantially in recent years – and its claims costs have been developing very moderately since 2015.
 Its free reserves per ton are above the average for International Group clubs as a whole.

 The American Club has been successful in recent years in building on its US heritage to create a truly international insurer with a global reach second-to-none in the industry.
 Day to day management of the American Club is provided by Shipowners Claims Bureau, Inc. from their headquarters in New York.
 Additional resources are provided by SCB's subsidiary offices in London, Piraeus, Shanghai, and Hong Kong.
 In addition to the resources of the Managers, the Association's worldwide network of independent claims correspondents is available to Members around the clock.